-- Motor vehicle accidents—although deaths of children younger than the age of 13 from motor vehicle collisions have declined since 1975, one out of every 4 unintentional injury deaths for children younger than 13, are the result of a motor vehicle crash.
+- Motor vehicle accidents—although deaths of children younger than the age of 13 from motor vehicle collisions have declined since 1975, one out of every 4 unintentional injury deaths for children younger than 13, are the result of a car crash.
 Further facts regarding children and motor vehicle accidents:

 - The reduction in auto accident deaths among children since 1975 is almost certainly due to the use of car seats.
 Unfortunately, there are still many children who ride in vehicles unrestrained

 - More than 240,000 children under the age of 16 are injured in car crashes each year, and

 - The use of booster seats among children between the ages of 4 and 8 can reduce the risk of serious injury as much as 45 percent;

 - Child bicyclist deaths have declined 91 percent since 1975, likely due to the increased use of bicycle helmets, and

 - About 257,000 children are injured from a bicycle accident each year.

 - In 2006, about 17,000 children were injured in a school-bus accident;

 - Nearly half of all injuries to children on school buses were the result of a collision with another vehicle;

 - About a fourth of all school bus accidents occur when children are boarding or leaving the bus, and